Skip to main content

 Bake uncovered

-Remove the lid and bake for 10-15 minutes more, or until the is golden brown and the internal temperature reaches 200°F (93°C).
+Remove lid.
+Bake 10-15 more minutes until deep golden brown and internal temp reaches 200°F (93°C).

 Nutrition Facts

-Per 1 slice (about 50g)12 slices servings per recipe
+Per 1 slice (about 50g)12 servings per recipe

 Calories110